-The ShapingBio Advisory Board is composed of 8 to 12 individuals with a strong background in the bioeconomy.
-The board members represent one or more of the following stakeholder groups:
+The ShapingBio Advisory Board is composed of Ilindividuals with a strong background in the bioeconomy.1 To be selected, the board members had to represent one or more of the following stakeholder groups:

-• Bioeconomy-relevant industries, biomass producers and investors: These members have experience and expertise in various bio-based sectors, such as agriculture, forestry, biotechnology, and renewable energy.
-They can provide insights into the needs and challenges of industry stakeholders and help the project identify innovative solutions and strategies.

-- European initiatives: These members are involved in or have experience with European initiatives related to the bioeconomy.
+- Bioeconomy-relevant industries, biomass producers and investors: These members have experience and expertise in various bio-based sectors, such as agriculture, forestry, biotechnology, and renewable energy.
+They can provide insights into the needs and challenges of industry stakeholders and help the project identify innovative solutions and strategies. - European initiatives: These members are involved in or have experience with European initiatives related to the bioeconomy.
 Their insights can help ShapingBio better align its outcomes with existing initiatives, policies, and funding programs at the European level. - Civil society organizations and NGOs: These members represent the interests of environmental, social, and economic stakeholders in the bioeconomy.
 Their perspective can help ShapingBio ensure that its recommendations address the concerns of these stakeholders and contribute to sustainable and inclusive development. - Academia: These members have expertise in research and education related to the bioeconomy.
-Their knowledge can help ShapingBio identify knowledge gaps, generate new research ideas, and ensure that the project's outcomes are evidence-based and scientifically robust. - Policy makers from EU, national, or regional levels: These members have experience in developing and implementing policies related to the bioeconomy.
-They can provide insights into the policy landscape and help ShapingBio develop recommendations that are feasible, effective, and aligned with existing policies and priorities.
+Their knowledge can help ShapingBio identify knowledge gaps, generate new research ideas, and ensure that the project's outcomes are evidence-based and scientifically robust.